 They had an authentic concern; their villages have been impacted by climate change, and their lives snatched.
 It was indiscrete deprivation from their very roots.
 They know only that the forests, trees and establishing eco-balance can impede the impact of this change.

 In this concerned crowd I can also see a few familiar faces; Ramu Kaka, Niki Maussi and my childhood friend, Neenu.
-They are from my village, traveled 22 miles to listen to me, eyeing me with curiosity as I adjusted the mike.
+They are from my village and travelled 22 miles to listen to me, eyeing me with curiosity as I adjusted the mike.

-I was a bit nervous; my legs were shaking, my head was straight and body composure perfect.
-It was a seminar on climate change, and I was invited to deliver the facts and my ideas on the impact of it on our life.
+I was a bit nervous; my legs were shaking, my head was straight and my body composure was perfect.
+It was a seminar on climate change, and I was invited to deliver the facts and my ideas on its impact of it on our life.
 I have been preparing my speech since last week; writing, revising and rewriting.
-And the moment had come when I would deliver it with force, bringing out all my apprehensions on the government’s policies, and our ingratitude activities at the cost of nature and environment around us.
+And the moment had come when I would deliver it with force, bringing out all my apprehensions about the government’s policies, and our ingratitude activities at the cost of nature and the environment around us.

 The clock was ticking, but my eyes were roving the crowd, looking for my friend and my partner in the activities that I had conducted, problems I had faced and the journey that made me take up the work to save our planet Earth.

-Soon my eyes caught Reena sitting in the front row with Mr. Brilesh who is a founder chairman of the Tree Group, a non-government organization that is working with the tribals, educating them on the ways to conserve the forests.
-He has also worked with Greenbug that promotes eco-friendly products.
-Mr. Brilesh had known Reena for the last few years and knows our work and things we had been doing all these years.
-He was so inspired by what we are doing for the climate change that he invited us to this special seminar.
+Soon my eyes caught Reena sitting in the front row with Mr Brilesh who is a founder and chairman of the Tree Group, a non-government organization that is working with the tribals, educating them on the ways to conserve the forests.
+He has also worked with Greenbug which promotes eco-friendly products.
+Mr Brilesh had known Reena for the last few years and knows our work and things we had been doing all these years.
+He was so inspired by what we are doing for climate change that he invited us to this special seminar.
 Besides, several other dignitaries and students of various colleges and universities are also invited.
 Seeing Reena sitting there, I heaved a sigh of relief and felt motivated to speak.

 Wiping the sweat, I started, good afternoon friends.
 I am glad to have this opportunity to let my heart open to the wounds that I, my family, friends and maybe all of you might be facing.
-Though I have been preparing my speech since last week yet today when I am seeing my friend, and my elders from my village with whom I have spent my childhood, I am filled with remorse.
+Though I have been preparing my speech since last week yet today when my friend is in front of me, and my elders from my village with whom I have spent my childhood, I am filled with remorse.
 I have forgotten the words that I had learned by heart and wanted to deliver.
-Today my speech is not a judgment on anyone or situation and neither of the repercussions or about the future, Instead, I wanted to share with you my story, yes my personal story, which is not just mine but ours.
+Today my speech is not a judgment on anyone or situation and neither of the repercussions nor about the future, Instead, I wanted to share with you my story, yes my personal story, which is not just mine but ours.
 This is a story that we had together lived and shared.

-We were a joint family; my granddad, grandmother, father, mother, and we three children; two brothers and me.
+We were a joint family; my granddad, grandmother, father, mother, and three children; two brothers and me.
 I was the youngest of all three.
 Our house was the biggest in the village.
 My grandfather was a farmer, with enough agricultural land, where organic vegetables were grown.
-He had also fruit trees of plumb, Hisalu, citrus fruits, watermellon, grapes and many other trees in his garden, which were all full grown.
+He had also fruit trees of plum, citrus fruits, watermelon, grapes and many other trees in his garden, which were all full grown.
 So we were surrounded by life, which was green, beautiful and so serene.

 The best part was its nearness to the River Kosi.
-We would wake to the sound of the gushing river, chirping birds, and cuckoo of our hen.
-My grandfather would only call our names once, at the wee hour 4, and we would all jump off from our bed even before the sun has even risen.
+We would wake to the sound of the gushing river, chirping birds, and the cuckoo of our hen.
+My grandfather would only call our names once exactly at 4, and we would all jump off our bed even before the sun has even risen.

-One by one we would go out, in an open lobby to fill our bucket from a handpump, which was our sole property to shower and freshen up.
+One by one we would go out, in an open lobby to fill our bucket from a hand pump, which was our sole property to shower and freshen up.
 We would then move with our father to our terraced fields.
-Sun would just start spreading its rays,.
+Sun would start spreading its rays.
 We would hop and run through these golden routes, which was a nostalgic experience.

-Our grandfather loved his work, and so much emotionally attached to his land, that he could never even think of selling it.
-Even if somebody mistakenly even used the word sell, all hell would break loose and he would get irritated.
+Our grandfather loved his work and was so emotionally attached to his land, that he could never even think of selling it.
+Even if somebody mistakenly used the word sell, all hell would break loose and he would get irritated.
 The land and farm were his children, he would always say, “You are because you are born on this earth, and this is our mother, picking sand from the ground.”

-But what is happened bound to happen?
-I heard from the villagers that our MLA, Roshan Lal is going to give another blow to my dream, the land.
+But inevitable happened.
+I heard from the villagers that the MLA of the village, Roshan Lal is going to give another blow to my dream, the land.
 He intended to cut more than one lakh trees to give the urbanized shape to the village.
-Besides, they are also planning construction of the mill across the river and broadening of the highway that passes near our village.”
+Besides, they are also planning the construction of the mill across the river and broadening of the highway that passes near our village.”
 Doomsday has come”, voices were heard from the elders of the Village.
 It would be our turn next, Ramu Kaka reciprocated.

 But, it would also mean the loss of our tiny forest, the land.
 Within a couple of days, my grandfather returned from the fields heartbroken.
 The government is going to acquire our land, our little world to build a resort.
 As the land was near the river so it would give a beautiful view from the resort, an ideal location for the government to make it a tourist destination.
 In return, the government would give handsome money to my grandfather and promise of planting more trees instead of the broken ones.

-My heart broke, legs started shaking as the trees on which we would climb, pluck the fruits, play hide n seek, which were our soul, was going to be axed.
+My heart broke, legs started shaking as the trees on which we would climb, pluck the fruits, and play hide n seek, which were our soul, was going to be axed.
 I also remembered a day while playing in a forest we had rescued a deer that was stuck in a fence.
 We were so very amused by the way the deer reacted when released.
 He began to hop and run in joy around us.
-He became our friend, we would also run, hop, zigzag through the green grasslands near the river, where sea birds fly, flutter and shoot in the river to catch the fish.
-Over the other end of the river, at the North West, there was a forest, which was inhabited with leopards, snakes, elephants, wolf and many other animals.
-We would often hear the voice of wolf at night, scared we would slip in mother’s bed.
-I heard one of the villagers’ also saying, most of that forest would also be cut to make the way of the roads and some buildings.
+He became our friend, we would also run, hop, and zigzag through the green grasslands near the river, where sea birds fly, flutter and shoot in the river to catch the fish.
+Over the other end of the river, at the North West, there was a forest, which was inhabited by leopards, snakes, elephants, wolves and many other animals.
+We would often hear the voice of wolves at night, scared we would slip into our mother’s bed.
+I heard one of the villagers also say, most of that forest would also be cut to make a way for the roads and some buildings.
 It left me wondering, where would the animals go?

-I ran into the laps of my grandfather who was by then resting in his chair, and hid my face in his laps.
+I ran into the laps of my grandfather who was by then resting in his chair, and hid my face in his lap.

 The next morning we woke up very late.
 I was surprised that we had not been woken up by our grandfather, no call of the cuckoo, no chirping of birds, no running of the squirrels and that naughty monkey who would often take away my grandfather’s cap but would return it.
 Now our monkey whom we had named, Chaman was sitting silently on the boundary wall of our home that touched our little orchard.

-I ran inside only to hear mourning from the grandfather’s room, which was located towards the other side of the kitchen that opened towards his farm.
-I saw he was wrapped in white cloth and my mother, and dad was weeping.
+I ran inside only to hear mourning from the grandfather’s room, which was located on the other side of the kitchen that opened towards his farm.
+I saw he was wrapped in white cloth and my mother, and dad were weeping.
 My brothers were sitting silently and the villagers were mourning the sudden death of my grandfather.

 Climate was changed.

-And now after ten years when I went back to my village, I could still saw my grandfather tilling his remaining land, and sometimes feeding his animals.
+And now after ten years when I went back to my village, I could still see my grandfather tilling his remaining land, and sometimes feeding his animals.